oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 	![](images/delete-auth-token.png "delete-auth-token")

 7. The setup will ask you to enter the admin password for the database.
 Database passwords must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
-The password cannot contain the double quote (") character or the word "admin".
+The password cannot have the double quote (") character or the word "admin".

 	![](images/db-password-prompt.png "db-password-prompt")

 ## Task 6: Monitor the Setup
 The setup should take around 20 minutes to complete.
-During the setup, the cloud shell will output its progress so keep an eye on it to see exactly what it's doing.
+During the setup, the cloud shell will output its progress, so keep an eye on it to see what it's doing.
 If there are any errors, you should check the logs located in the $MTDRWORKSHOP_LOG directory.

 1. The setup will update you with the progress of the resource creation.
 Wait for the setup to complete to move on to the next lab